strands-project/strands_tabletop_perception/qsr_kb/README.md

 ## Starting the KB service

 First the knowledge base service has to be started:
 ```
 roslaunch qsr_kb kb_bringup.launch
 ```
+(Please note that SWI-Prolog needs to be installed; on Ubuntu run: `sudo apt-get install swi-prolog`)

-The knowledge base service provides a simple tell-ask interface to a Prolog engine.
-Queries and answers are exchanged using a `string`.
+The knowledge base service provides a simple *tell and ask* interface to a Prolog engine.
+Queries and answers are exchanged using strings.

 ## Adding knowledge about QSRs to the KB